-- Preview Email Newsletter

 * First study to investigate what traits distinguish dogs who can learn the labels (names) of hundreds of objects from dogs without this special skill

-* Curiosity, focus and inhibi more PR
+* Curiosity, focus and inhibition are key characteristics that distinguish labe more PR

 University of Queensland: Australia Needs Doctors - So Why are Hundreds of Qualified International Physicians Unable to Work?
 (10)